 The best time that you can go trout fishing in lower elevation lakes is during spring and fall.
 At this time, the water is cooler and trout seem to be more active.
 At this time, most lakes are stocked.

-If you are an angler and have come to warm summer months, look for your trout in cooler and deeper waters.
+If you are an angler and have come to the warm summer months, look for your trout in cooler and deeper waters.
 You can also find them in mountain lakes that are known to be cool all year round.

 Finding Trout in Lakes and Ponds

 The best places to fish for trout in lakes and ponds are near or above aquatic vegetation.
 You can also find trout around rocks, stumps, and logs around stream inlets.
 Trout frequent these areas looking for food.

 Spring and fall seasons are the best time for fishing trout in lakes.
 During these seasons, trout are active and most lakes are stocked.

 You can also get them in high mountain lakes since they remain cool all throughout the year.
 This time trout will be looking for cooler water and protection against their predators.

 Finding Trout In Rivers And Streams

-Before you go trout fishing, do some research to find about the river or stream where you would be fishing.
+Before you go trout fishing, do some research to find out about the river or stream where you would be fishing.
 If you wish to avoid guesswork and save energy, find out about the deep pools.
 This knowledge will help you find trout with much lesser effort.

 Deep pools that are created by the current will accommodate larger trout.
 You can harvest large trout easily during dawn and dusk.
 Don’t be surprised if you catch some smaller trout as well.

 Shallow pools will give you smaller trout, which is great if interested in small trout.
 You can also find trout behind rocks and other structures.
-Trout use these structure to rest from the current.
+Trout use these structures to rest from the current.